namitgpta/Crypto-Vault-App/README.md

 Also, we have connected our app to AWS RDS Database, for storing RSA Keys and Encrypted Data.

 ## App Description
-•	Image steganography for hiding secret data inside pixel values of the image using LSB embedding method.\
+•	Image steganography for hiding secret data inside pixel values of the image using LSB embedding method.
+(Thanks to aagarwal1012 on GitHub for the development of this amazing Library for Image Steganography)\
 •	Cryptographic Algorithms like AES, RSA etc. for encryption/decryption of confidential information.\
 •	Secure communication of the secret key used in Image Steganography using RSA public-private key encryption system.\
 •	Technologies used: Java, Android Studio, AWS RDS MySQL.\